kd-s-t/seer/README.md

 	<img src="./seerylogov3.png" width="200px" alt="Seery Logo" />
 </div>

-**Seery** is a decentralized crypto price prediction platform on BNB Chain that uses AI to generate price predictions for cryptocurrencies.
-Users can stake BNB on whether prices will go up or down within a 24-hour period.
-All staking data, predictions, and payouts are stored on-chain.
-The platform features a modern web interface with real-time market data, news integration, oracle-based price verification, automatic stake resolution, and comprehensive user analytics.
+**Seery** is a decentralized crypto prediction platform that combines AI-powered forecasts with on-chain staking to make market participation simple, transparent, and rewarding.
+Users can stake BNB on whether a cryptocurrency’s price will rise or fall within 24 hours, with all stakes and payouts recorded directly on the BNB Chain.
+The platform solves the problem of opaque prediction systems by using verifiable on-chain transactions and hybrid oracle feeds from Chainlink and Pyth for accurate, automated market resolution.
+Seery targets crypto traders, beginners seeking guided insights, and DeFi users who want transparent, trustless prediction markets enhanced by AI-driven analysis.

 **Features:**